-- Analyzes the role of innovation in society, including the connection between technological progress, entrepreneurship, job creation, and the future of work.
+- Analyzes the role of innovation in society, including the connection between technological progress, job creation, and the future of work.

 - A one-to-two-page abstract of the project on behalf of your university, college, think tank, or other 501(c)(3) organization.
 The abstract should provide sufficient detail for reviewers to assess the nature and feasibility of the idea.

 - Final projects should be original, meet the highest standards of their field, and must not have been previously published.